albertojcalle/Sat2/README.md

 Many general solvers exist that are not specific to 2-sat, in many cases implementing DPLL algorithm.
 However a much faster algorithm exists that was designed only for 2-SAT, the Aspvall-Plass-Tarjan algorithm.

 We will try to implement APT in Haskell, not only as an exercise, but as a usable library since currently there is no implementation in haskell.

+## Linux installation

+### Fedora

+We need to install some aditional packages:

+sudo dnf install ghc-gtk-devel